 Gulf of Mexico rigs

-The Gulf of Mexico rig count was up by one compared to the previous week, with 32 operating rigs in the week ended April 17, 2015, according to Baker Hughes.
+The Gulf of Mexico rig count was up by two compared to the previous week, with 31 operating rigs in the week ending April 10, 2015, according to Baker Hughes.
 Rig counts in the Louisiana section of the Gulf of Mexico (or GOM) measure offshore rig activity in the United States.
 This area accounts for almost all offshore drilling in the country.

-Jackup rigs are mobile offshore drilling units that perform drilling and workover operations to lift or extract energy.
-According to Rigzone, jackup rig utilization is likely to fall below 50% in 2015.
+Jack-up rigs are mobile offshore drilling units that perform drilling and work-over operations to lift or extract energy.
+According to Rigzone, jack-up rig use is likely to fall below 50% in 2015—lower than the 30% drop estimated earlier.
 This forecast is due mainly to lower crude oil prices.

 GOM rig count up since Deepwater Horizon spill

 Despite a lower Gulf of Mexico rig count, US offshore oil projects are growing.
-According to the EIA, five deepwater projects began operations in the GOM in 4Q14.
-They are operated by Stone Energy (SGY), Chevron (CVX), and Murphy Oil (MUR).
+According to EIA, five deepwater projects began operations in the GOM in 4Q14, operated by Stone Energy (SGY), Chevron (CVX), and Murphy Oil (MUR).

-Murphy Oil accounts for 1.3% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
-Eight more projects are expected to come online in 2015, which should add 265,000 barrels of crude oil per day of production.
+Murphy Oil accounts for 0.73% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+Eight more projects are expected to come online in 2015, which should add 265,000 barrels of crude oil per day to production totals.